-Start by Sewing the Seam on the Right Side of the Fabric
+Sew the Seam on the Right Side of the Fabric

-- Thoroughly press the seam the same way it was sewn to set the stitching on the fabric.
+Thoroughly press the seam the same way it was sewn to set the stitching on the fabric.

 Trim the Back Seam Allowance

-- Trim the back seam allowance in half, cutting neatly and as straight as possible.
-Sharp scissors are a must so that you have a smooth edge and aren't fighting fraying threads as you create the seam.
+Find the front and back of the item.
+Trim the back seam allowance in half, cutting neatly and as straight as possible.
+Sharp scissors are a must, so you have a smooth edge and aren't fighting fraying threads as you create the seam.

-Enclosing the Seam Allowance
+Enclose the Seam Allowance

-Sewing Down the Enclosed Seam Allowance
+Sew Down the Enclosed Seam Allowance